Campus Life and Resources

 The goal of the Graduate Mentoring Academy (GMA) is to improve the graduate mentoring experiences of our students and increase our mentoring capacity as an institution.
 The target audiences for the academy are graduate and professional students, faculty, and staff.
 The Graduate Mentoring Academy is administered by the Graduate and Professional School at Texas A&M University.

-The Graduate Mentoring Academy is a parallel to the Faculty Mentoring Academy (FMA) and uses the Center for the Improvement of Mentored Experiences in Research (CIMER) resources which includes seven evidence-based mentorship competencies.
+The Graduate Mentoring Academy is parallel to the Faculty Mentoring Academy (FMA) and uses the Center for the Improvement of Mentored Experiences in Research (CIMER) resources which includes seven evidence-based mentorship competencies.
 These Graduate and Professional School activities, along with efforts from the Center for Teaching Excellence, and the Division of Research, work to create a culture of mentoring across our institution.

 GMA workshops are offered in both face-to-face and virtual formats so that all seven competencies can be accessed regardless of location over the course of the year.
 Workshops are formatted in a learner-centered and engaging format that include case studies, discussion opportunities, and reflection activities.
 Break-out groups are used in the sessions to ensure every group of students, faculty, and staff receives appropriate and differentiated activities and instruction.
 Students, faculty, and staff can expect to increase their mentoring competence and skills so that they can be better mentors and mentees to others.